 Bolstered by the success of the two-building Phase I at Jefferson Mill Business Park in the Northeast Atlanta submarket, a joint venture between Trammell Crow Co. and Clarion Partners is moving ahead with a 749,730-square-foot speculative industrial building in Phase II.

-The building, which is scheduled for completion in the second quarter of 2018, will be part of the 122-acre business park located off Interstate-85 in Northeast, the largest industrial submarket in metro Atlanta.
+The building, which is scheduled for completion in the second quarter of 2018, will be part of the 122-acre business park located off Interstate-85 in Northeast Atlanta, the largest industrial submarket in the metro.
 The new building will feature 36-foot clear heights, 60-foot dock bays and ample trailer storage.
 Jefferson Mill Business Park in Jackson County will have 1.8 million square feet of industrial space when at full build-out.

 Amazon.com announced on June 1 that it was leasing space for a fulfillment center at the Jefferson Mill Business Park, where more than 1,000 full-time employees would pick, pack and ship large items like household furniture and sporting equipment.